AirshipCMS/Docs/Airmail-Email-Templates.md

 # Airmail Email Templates

-Airmail email templates only use the launched version of your templates.
+When using Airmail email templates, be sure to launch all changes as these templates will only use the launched version of the templates.

 ## receipt.html